Can You Explain That? Lucid Explanations Help Human-AI Collaborative Image Retrieval: Abstract

 \section{Abstract}

-While there have been many proposals on how to make AI algorithms more transparent, few have attempted to evaluate the impact of AI explanations on human performance on a task using AI.
-We propose a Twenty-Questions style collaborative image guessing game, Explanation-assisted Guess Which (ExAG) as a method of evaluating the efficacy of explanations in the context of Visual Question Answering (VQA) - the task of answering natural language questions on images.
-We study the effect of VQA agent explanations on the game performance as a function of explanation type and quality.
-We observe that ``helpful'' explanations are conducive to game performance (by almost 22\% for ``excellent'' rated explanation games), and having at least one ``correct'' explanation is significantly helpful when VQA system answers are mostly noisy (by almost 30\% compared to no explanation games).
-We also see that players develop a preference for explanations even when penalized and that the explanations are mostly rated as ``helpful''.
+While there have been many proposals on making AI algorithms explainable, few have attempted to evaluate the impact of AI-generated explanations on human performance in conducting human-AI collaborative tasks.
+To bridge the gap, we propose a Twenty-Questions style collaborative image retrieval game, Explanation-assisted Guess Which (ExAG), as a method of evaluating the efficacy of explanations (visual evidence or textual justification) in the context of Visual Question Answering (VQA).
+In our proposed ExAG, a human user needs to guess a secret image picked by the VQA agent by asking natural language questions to it.
+We show that overall, when AI explains its answers, users succeed more often in guessing the secret image correctly.
+Notably, a few correct explanations can readily improve human performance when VQA answers are mostly incorrect as compared to no-explanation games.
+Furthermore, we also show that while explanations rated as ``helpful'' significantly improve human performance, ``incorrect'' and ``unhelpful'' explanations can degrade performance as compared to no-explanation games.
+Our experiments, therefore, demonstrate that ExAG is an effective means to evaluate the efficacy of AI-generated explanation on a human-AI collaborative task.